geosolutions-it/MapStore2/docs/developer-guide/integrations/geoserver.md

 I am assuming this is a new installation, so no existing user or map will be preserved

 !!!
 Warning
-    If you do some errors in procedures above and you logout, you may not be able to login again, or you may loose your administration rights.
-For this reason it is suggested to backup the GeoServer data directory before starting the configuration.
-If you have problems, you can restore the backup and start again.
+    If you make a mistake in the above procedures and log out, you may not be able to log in again or you may lose your administrator rights.
+For this reason, it is recommended that you make a backup of your GeoServer data directory before starting the setup.
+If you encounter any problems, you can restore the backup and start over.

 ## Database preparation